JSChronicles/setup-anvil/README.md

   metadata, and use the checkout's absolute path.
 - Plugin distributions/packages and entry points are inspected as metadata;
   plugin implementations are not imported or executed during setup discovery.
-- The real Anvil executable is invoked by absolute path, preventing shim recursion.
+- The Anvil executable is invoked by absolute path, preventing shim recursion.
 - The action itself needs no GitHub token.
 Start with `contents: read` and add only permissions required by provider authentication, such as